Baby shower

 A baby shower is a party to celebrate the delivery or expected birth of a child.
-Practices vary greatly by culture, but it is often a rite of passage that celebrates through giving gifts and spending time together.
-While the term baby shower is commonly associated with US and Canadian traditions, similar traditions exist across cultures.
+Practices vary greatly by country, but it is often a rite of passage that celebrates through giving gifts and spending time together.
+While the term baby shower is commonly associated with US and Canadian traditions, similar traditions exist across different societies.

 Etymology

 The term shower is often assumed to mean that the expectant parent is "showered" with gifts.
 A related event, called a bridal shower, may have derived its name from the custom in the 19th century for the presents to be put inside a parasol, which when opened would "shower" the bride-to-be with gifts.

 Description

 Cake and finger foods are often served at baby showers.

 Traditionally, baby showers are given only for the family's first child, and only women are invited to party, though this has changed in recent years, with baby showers being mixed-sex or taking place in the workplace.
 Smaller showers, or showers in which guests are encouraged to give only diapers or similar necessities, are common for subsequent babies.

 Some baby showers may include games.

 Activities at baby showers include gift-giving and playing themed games.
 Giving gifts is a primary activity.
 Baby shower games vary, sometimes including standard games such as bingo, and sometimes being pregnancy-themed, such as "guess the mother's measurements" or "guess the baby".

 According to etiquette authority Miss Manners, because the party centers on gift-giving, the baby shower is typically arranged and hosted by a close friend rather than a member of the family, since it is considered improper for families to beg for gifts on behalf of their members.
 The pregnant mother, as well as her mother and mother-in-law, and any sisters and sisters-in-law are commonly considered too closely related to properly host a baby shower, but a more distant family member, such as a cousin, might be accepted.
-However, this custom varies by culture or region and in some it is expected and customary for a close female family member to host the baby shower.
+However, this custom varies by country or region and in some it is expected and customary for a close female family member to host the baby shower.